betterscientificsoftware/bssw.io/Articles/Blog/2025-02-Software-Gardening-Almanack.md

 ## Acknowledgements

+The Software Gardening Almanack was made possible through the support of a [Better Scientific Software (BSSw) Fellowship](https://bssw.io/fellowship), which empowers leaders to advance scientific software quality, sustainability, and community engagement.
+Through this fellowship, the project received the resources and network needed to promote best practices in software development, fostering a more maintainable and collaborative ecosystem for scientific computing.

-We are deeply grateful to the following individuals and organizations whose support has been instrumental in the creation of the Software Gardening Almanack:
+We are also deeply grateful to the following individuals and organizations whose support has been instrumental in the creation of the Software Gardening Almanack:

 * Faisal Alquaddoomi
 * Vincent Rubinetti